-1. Definition of credit card fraud in Nevada
+1. What is the definition of credit card fraud in Nevada?

 The Nevada crime of credit (or debit) card fraud occurs when someone intentionally uses — or attempts to use — a credit (or debit) card in an unlawful manner.
 Any deliberate act of forging, altering, stealing or otherwise misusing a debit or credit card qualifies as fraud in Nevada.

 Example: Allen gets his Nevada Energy bill in the mail.
-On the bill he writes his MasterCard information and mails it back to the electric company.
+On the bill he writes his MasterCard account number information and mails it back to the electric company.
 Allen knows that his MasterCard has been canceled, but he wants to try to use it to pay his bill anyway.
 Since Allen deliberately used a canceled MasterCard with intent to defraud the electric company, he could be liable for fraud.

 Example: Tyler fills out an application for an American Express card.
 In the application he intentionally inflates his minimum-wage salary in Nevada and lies about not having any debt.
 Since Tyler lied in order to increase his chances of getting an Amex, he could be liable for fraud.